MicrosoftDocs/power-platform/power-platform/guidance/case-studies/automate-business-processes.md

 ## Automation of gift card activation use case

-Cineplex’s automation of gift card activation served as a pilot project to test Microsoft Power Automate’s feasibility and benefits.
+Cineplex's automation of gift card activation served as a pilot project to test Microsoft Power Automate's feasibility and benefits.
 The goal was to streamline the manual, time-consuming process of activating physical gift cards purchased online by integrating their CRM system with the gift card activation system.
 The pilot automated the entire process, from order retrieval to activation:

 - **Scheduled cloud flow**: A Power Automate cloud flow is scheduled to run twice a day.
 This automated process ensures that gift card orders are processed in a timely manner, reducing delays and improving customer satisfaction.

 - **Desktop flow**: The cloud flow initiates a desktop flow, which handles the interaction with the systems involved in gift card activation.
 This desktop flow automates the steps that would otherwise require manual intervention, such as logging into systems and navigating through various screens.

-- **Integration with Customer Relationship Management (CRM) system**: The desktop flow accesses the CRM system to retrieve gift card orders.
+- **Integration with CRM system**: The desktop flow accesses the CRM system to retrieve gift card orders.

 - **Interaction with the activation system**: The flow then interacts with the separate gift card activation system to load and activate the cards.
 This step involves entering the necessary information into the activation system and confirming that the cards are successfully activated.